-A Physical law is a scientific law that is a theoretical statement which is “inferred from particular facts, applicable to a defined group or class of phenomena, and expressible by the statement that a particular phenomenon always occurs if certain conditions be present.” (“Law of Nature” Oxford English Dictionary (3rd ed.).
+Physical law is a scientific law that is a theoretical statement which is “inferred from particular facts, applicable to a defined group or class of phenomena, and expressible by the statement that a particular phenomenon always occurs if certain conditions are present.” (“Law of Nature” Oxford English Dictionary (3rd ed.).
 Oxford University Press.
 September 2005)

 To explain it simply, when experiments were repeated again and again and observations were taken for a time period of years, the laws that survived this rigorous testing were considered universally as facts by scientists.
 Such laws are known as Physical laws.
-What science aims to do is to try and explain our surrounding ecosystem in the terms of these laws.
+What science aims to do is to try and explain our surrounding ecosystem in terms of these laws.

 To be called a Physical Law, a law must have these general properties: